 Trigger frame

-The Trigger frame is used to allocate resource for UL MU transmission and to solicit an UL MU transmission at SIFS] after the PPDU that carries the Trigger frame.
+The Trigger frame is used to allocate resource for UL MU transmission and to solicit an UL MU transmission at SIFS after the PPDU that carries the Trigger frame.
 The Trigger frame also carries other information required by the responding STA to send UL MU.

 The frame format for the Trigger frame is as defined in Figure 9-51a (Trigger frame).